 - 1. Calculate using rules of significant figures. - 2.
 Calculate average, average deviation, and standard deviation of a data pool. - 3.
-Determine the accuracy and precision of a set of measurements. - 4.
+Evaluate laboratory results for accuracy and precision by completing a statistical review and error analysis. - 4.
 Demonstrate graphing techniques. - 5.
 Observe chemical reactions, identify the products, and summarize the change by a chemical equation. - 6.
-Describe the purpose of the laboratory as a means of supporting theoretical phenomena. - 7.
-Collect, organize, and interpret data.
+Develop an appreciation for the laboratory as a means of supporting theoretical phenomena. - 7.
+Formulate experimental methods to collect, represent, and interpret data.